ayyoung994/Benchmarking-AlphaFold_JCIM/inputs/04_AlphaFold_CAF/topology/README.md

-Topology files for the 04_AlphaFold_CAF system.
+This directory contains the topology and parameter files required to reproduce the 04_AlphaFold_CAF MD system, including the main topology file, ligand parameters, position restraint files, and the local CHARMM36 force-field include directory.